jamie2210/CI_MS4_PP/TESTING.md

 **Admin & Store Management**

-25. As a store Owner I want to be able to Add a poster so that I can upload new posters for sale to my store.
+25. As a store Owner I want to be able to add a poster so that I can upload new posters for sale to my store.

 | **Feature** | **Action** | **Expected Result** | **Actual Result** |
 |-------------|------------|---------------------|-------------------|